Importing CSV Data into Neo4j

 • Type conversion is possible by suffixing the name with indicators like :INT, :BOOLEAN, etc.

 Real-world data is messy.
 Any time you work with data, you will see some values that need cleaned up or transformed before you move it to another system.
-Small syntax errors, format descriptions, consistency, correct quoting, and even differing assumptions on data requirements or standards can easily cause hours of cleanup down the road.
+Small syntax errors, format descriptions, consistency or correct quoting, and even differing assumptions on data requirements or standards can easily cause hours of cleanup down the road.

 We will highlight some of the data quality issues easily missed when loading data from other systems into Neo4j and try to help avoid problems with data import and cleanup.

-Common pitfalls
+Common Pitfalls

-Verify headers match the data in the file.
+Headers are inconsistent with data (missing, too many columns, different delimiter in header) Verify headers match the data in the file.
 Adjusting formatting, delimiters, columns, etc. at this stage will save a great deal of time later.

-Standalone double or single quotes in the middle of non-quoted text or non-escaped quotes in quoted text can cause issues reading the file for loading.
+Extra or missing quotes throughout file Standalone double or single quotes in the middle of non-quoted text or non-escaped quotes in quoted text can cause issues reading the file for loading.
 It is best to either escape or remove stray quotes.
-Documentation for proper escaping is in the Cypher style guide.
+Documentation for proper escaping is in the Cypher style guide and a knowledgebase article.

-When dealing with any special characters in a file, ensure they are quoted or remove them.
+Special or Newline characters in file When dealing with any special characters in a file, ensure they are quoted or remove them.
 For newline characters in quoted or unquoted fields, either add quotes for these or remove them.

-One thing that computers do not handle well is inconsistent data.
+Inconsistent line breaks One thing that computers do not handle well is inconsistent data.
 Ensure line breaks are consistent throughout.
 We recommend choosing the Unix style for compatibility with Linux systems (common format for import tools).

-Any unusual characters or tool-specific formatting are sometimes hidden in application tools, but become easily apparent in basic editors.
+Binary zeros, BOM byte order mark (2 UTF-8 bytes) at beginning of file, or other non-text characters Any unusual characters or tool-specific formatting (Excel or Word) are sometimes hidden in application tools, but become easily apparent in basic editors.
 If you come across these types of characters in your file, it is best to remove them entirely.

 Tools